 I’m happily married.
 And thank God — I did not enjoy the dating scene.
 I have a friend, though, who does.
 She’s online and goes out with several men a year.
 (For those who are wondering what this has to do with planned giving… read on.)

-I’m sure she’ll eventually find The One.
+I’m sure my friend — let’s call her “Jaimie” — will eventually find The One and settle down.
 In fact, she told me once, “I want to marry a rich guy.”

 (Yeah, who doesn’t?)

-It got me thinking … What are the chances my friend actually could meet and marry a rich man?
+It got me thinking … What are the chances Jaimie actually could meet and marry a rich man?

 First of all, what are we talking about when we say “rich?”
 What’s the definition of wealth?
-If we use the worldwide average income, anyone making more than $10,000 a year is rich—even my youngest brother whose fresh out of college and working at Applebee’s.
+If we use the worldwide average income, anyone making more than $10,000 a year is rich — even my youngest brother, who’s fresh out of college and working at Applebee’s.
 (Hey, I should introduce him to my friend.)

 Back to the rich man

-Let’s call my friend who wants to meet a rich man, “Jamie.”
-And just so we have a starting point, we’ll define “rich” to be the top 1 percent.
+Just so we have a starting point for Jaimie, we’ll define “rich” to be the top 1 percent.
 Now, let’s have some fun with the numbers: